 It was November 1992 when I found out I was expecting Baby Number Four.
 I struggled through the holiday season with the same debilitating morning sickness that had plagued me for each of my previous pregnancies, but I knew it would only last a few months, and it was always worth it in the end.
 I had just recently completed a comprehensive course to become a Certified Childbirth Educator—something I had hoped to do on the side, given my growing experience with the subject matter.
 I thought it would be perfect, being pregnant while teaching about pregnancy and childbirth.
 I could share my knowledge and my own personal expertise.
 By that time, I’d had three miscarriages and three healthy babies.

 At around 21 weeks of pregnancy, I noticed my baby’s movements had slowed down significantly.
-I brought it up at my next appointment, but my ob-gyn did not seem concerned, because he could still hear her heart beating with the Doppler device; so my fears were dismissed.
-But she continued to move less and less, until around 24 weeks, when all movement seemed to have ceased altogether.
+I brought it up at my next appointment, but my ob-gyn did not seem concerned, because he could still hear her heart beating with the Doppler device.
+But she continued to move less and less, until around 24 weeks, when fetal movement seemed to have ceased altogether.
 For some time, I had been having recurring nightmares that my baby bump was completely gone and that I had lost the baby.
 Notes I jotted down from one of those nightmares follows:

 Walking alone through busy store trying to push cart, but ridiculously-pregnant stomach in way.
 Arms too short to reach handle.
 Nobody noticed or offered to help as I struggled to push cart with belly.
 Someone announced over the PA “pregnant lady coming through.”
 At the checkout monochrome strangers were staring at me.
 Something didn’t feel right…everything was too gray, too slow-motion, too gloomy.
 By time I reached register, stomach had shrunk.
 Had really sick feeling.
 Next, I was in hospital, lying on gurney, belly completely back to pre-pregnant size, even though I was supposed to give birth that day.
 Kept patting it and patting it, hoping to make it big again.
 Doctor walked in to check on my labor status.

 Each time I had such a dream, I woke in a panic and had a sick sense of foreboding.
-I began calling and stopping at the doctor’s office after work almost daily.
-Every time I told them the same thing—that there had to be something wrong.
-Each day someone in the doctor’s office laid the Doppler on my stomach and pointed out two heartbeats, mine and the baby’s.
-At 26 weeks, when I began swelling from head to toe and my blood pressure soared (signs of pre-eclampsia), the doctor told me, “To ease your mind, we will send you over [to the hospital] for an ultrasound.”
+Convinced that there had to be something wrong, I began calling and stopping at the doctor’s office after work almost daily to see if they could still pick up a heartbeat.
+Each time someone in the doctor’s office laid the Doppler on my stomach and pointed out two heartbeats, mine and the baby’s.
+But at 24 weeks, I began swelling from head to toe and my blood pressure soared (signs of preeclampsia), so my doctor sent me to the hospital for an ultrasound to see what was going on.

-My husband was at work, so I hobbled over to the nearby radiology department in an adjacent building alone, bloated, uncomfortable, and nervous; and I climbed up onto the examining table so the ultrasound tech could begin her exam.
-We exchanged pleasantries, and then she went silent and still, as she held the Doppler over my distended abdomen.
+My husband was at work, so I hobbled over to the nearby radiology department in an adjacent building alone, bloated, uncomfortable, and nervous; and I climbed up onto the cold examining table so the ultrasound tech could begin her exam.
+We exchanged pleasantries, and then she went silent and still, as she guided the Doppler over my distended abdomen.
+Her reassuring smile vanished.
+There was no more idle chit-chat about her son and my husband, who were childhood friends.
 You could hear a pin drop.
 My heart sank, and I knew without her even saying it.
-There was no more smile on her face; no more idle chit-chat about her son and my husband, who were childhood friends.
-Instead, she grimly told me to wait there and returned a few minutes later with my doctor.
+I knew.
+She grimly told me to wait there and returned a few minutes later with my doctor.
 It was his job to tell me, not hers.
 With genuine regret written all over his face, he stood at the foot of the exam table, took my swollen feet in his hands in a comforting manner and, with tears in his pale blue eyes, said he was so sorry, but the baby had died.

-The next thing I remember, I was walking towards the exit.
-Do you know how it feels to walk through a busy waiting area by yourself, sobbing, clearly pregnant, face and ankles grossly swollen, with all eyes upon you, as you try to process that, not only has your baby died, but now you must return in a day to labor and give birth to a dead child?
-Nobody else could do it for me; nor would I wish it on anyone else.
-The responsibility to endure such a morbid and heart-wrenching affair is an expectant mother’s alone, at least in the physical sense.
-So, I shored up my inner strength and prepared to do what had to be done.
-I had no choice but to somehow put one foot in front of the other in the days ahead, as grim as I knew they would be.
+The next thing I knew, I was walking toward the exit; walking straight into my own recurring nightmare.
+Do you know how it feels to walk through a busy waiting area by yourself, sobbing, clearly pregnant, face and ankles grossly swollen, with strangers’ eyes upon you, as you try to process that, not only has your baby died, but now you must return the next day to labor and give birth to your dead child?
+And nobody else could do it for me; nor would I wish it upon anyone else.
+The responsibility to endure such a morbid and gut-wrenching affair is an expectant mother’s alone, at least in the physical sense.
+So, I shored up my inner strength and prepared to put one foot in front of the other in the days ahead, as grim as I knew they would be.

-The rest of that day is a blur.
-But I remember going home and collapsing in bed, sobbing.
+The rest of that day is a blur, which was probably a blessing, because my heart could not handle the cold reality of what I was experiencing.
+I remember going home and collapsing in bed, sobbing.
 I must have called my husband.
 I must have swung by my parents’ house to tell them, since I had to go right past there to get home.
 And when my three young daughters (two, four, and six years old) arrived home that day, I must have explained the situation as best as I could.
-But I truly don’t remember much of that day or the next.
-It was all so surreal, like knowing you’re in a bad dream you can’t wake from.
+But I truly don’t recall much of that day or the next.
+It was all so unreal, like knowing you’re in a bad dream you can’t wake from.
 It felt so wrong, and I felt so guilty to be alive with my heart beating strongly, while our baby—whose waning heartbeat had been of such concern to me for weeks—was now dead inside of me.
 I mourned in bed, until it was time for us to head back to the hospital so that labor could be induced.

 Once induction had begun and the doctor left to go home for a bit, a fresh-faced nurse peaked in on us occasionally.
 Finally, after several hours of labor, on April 30, 1993, “Baby Julie” was born, deceased, landing in the capable, loving hands of her father.
 No doctors or nurses got to the room in time to assist.
 The young nurse to whom I was assigned returned to my bedside, silent and stunned, like an innocent deer in the headlights.
 She didn’t say anything for a moment or two, and the frozen expression on her face is etched into my memory.
 Maybe it was her first experience with a stillborn.
 But she quickly regained her composure and, from that point on, did all she could to help ease our pain.

 Baby Julie was handed gently to me, and I remember looking from my husband to the nurse, asking over and over and over again—even though her skin was unnaturally darkened and beginning to slough off—“Are you sure she’s dead?”
 “Are you sure?”
 Nobody needed to respond.
 I knew the answer.
 The nurse sympathetically offered a Polaroid snapshot of Julie and pressed her tiny footprints carefully onto the certificate of birth—mementos that would go into a scrapbook I later created for her.
-Even at 26 weeks, and even with her skin clearly undergoing the unsightly process of desquamation, she was perfect.
+Even at 24 weeks, and even with her skin clearly undergoing the unsightly process of desquamation, she was perfect.
 All two pounds and fourteen inches of her were otherwise perfect.
+She would have been a dark-haired beauty whose delicate features were obvious.
 I held her for the longest time, and then I was discharged, so that we could arrange for, and attend, her simple graveside service.
 Exhausted and with a heavy heart, we returned home, and I asked my girls to help me find a special blanket and cross.

 We went to the funeral home, where Baby Julie had been taken, and we selected a little white casket, which seemed appropriate for a pure, angelic soul.
 It reminded me of a medium-size picnic cooler.
 Then the mortician took the blanket and cross we brought with us and went into another room to prepare Baby Julie for our own private viewing.
 When he returned, he told us to take as long as we needed to say our prayers and goodbyes and to view her one last time.
 She was wrapped snuggly in a small, colorful homemade quilt made by her great-grandma, and resting across her belly was a Precious Moments ceramic cross with a baby girl on it.

 From the funeral home, a small contingent of vehicles (immediate family and the funeral director) proceeded to the cemetery, where Baby Julie was buried next to her uncle.
 I remember holding my youngest daughter’s hand especially tight, as we stood at the grave site.
 At only two years old, it looked like she would remain the baby of the family for a while.
 With all the maternal hormones still rushing through my veins, I needed a baby to rock and cuddle, and she still fit the bill.
 I had three precious, healthy little girls who needed me, regardless of what else was happening.
 And I needed them, now more than ever.
-It would have been unspeakably hard to go home empty-handed, with no child to hold.
 A week or so later, we selected a marble slab with an angel etched into it to mark Baby Julie’s grave.

 Naturally, I spent a lot of time in the following days, wondering if there was something I had done to cause it.
 But ultimately, I learned that Baby Julie had died because of Fifth Disease, not because of anything I had done wrong.
 Fifth Disease is not harmful to the general population, but those who become infected during the first or second trimester can miscarry or have a stillborn child, depending on how far along they are in their pregnancy.
 When my diagnosis was confirmed, I wrote a long and carefully-worded letter to a local doctor who hosted the weekly “Ask the Doctor” radio show.
 I asked him to give a heads-up to other pregnant women in our community, especially the teachers, so they would understand the risk of exposure.
 I was grateful when he read it on the air, handling the topic with the appropriate amount of concern.